chenningg/stock-portfolio-tracker/README.md

 In this user guide, we will cover the basic flow of how the spreadsheet is supposed to work.
 If you would like to see the inner workings and add your own things, you can find the source code in Tools > Script Editor.

 ### 1) Entering Transactions
 The first step is to enter transactions.
 This can be done in the <b>Transactions</b> sheet.
+You will have to fill in all yellow cells.

+### 2) Adding Assets to Stock Summary
+If you purchased a new asset you didn't own before, you will have to add it to the <b>Stock Summary</b> sheet.
+Just head on over and click an empty dropdown box to add your new asset.
+Only assets you have not added will be shown.

+And honestly... that's about it!
+Everything else is automated.
+Mouse over the headers for detailed information if required.

+Enjoy!